Information for commencing students

 - Read the step-by-step guide for course map planning:

-- Get your course map ready.
+- Draw up your own course map.
 If you have any enquiries about this, it is highly recommended that you email to email@example.com.
-You may also consult with the course administrator in person during the Course Advise Session in orientation week.
+You may also consult with the course administrator in person at Building 2, Level 6.

-- Read this step-by-step guide on how to enrol on the Web Enrolment System (WES) and the Allocate+ timetable system.
+- Read this step-by-step guide on how to enrol on the Web Enrolment System (WES) and allocate your lecture/tutorial slot.

 - View this video on how to enrol in General Studies on WES.